 Counselling appointments, both in-person or online, are 50 minutes.
 When considering your availability, I suggest planning in a little private time before your session and afterwards before returning to work or family.
 Should you decide you would like in-person counselling, appropriate social distancing can be maintained throughout your visit.
 Free parking is available for 2 hours.

 If you would like to book an initial 20 minute call or an assessment, please contact me here.

 Training, qualifications & experience

-I am a BACP registered psychodynamic counsellor working with adults.
-I have worked with survivors of domestic violence and abuse, sexual abuse, substance misuse issues, other addictive behaviours such as gambling, relationship and sexual problems, bereavement and loss, anxiety, depression, family issues, eating disorders, anger, self- harm and many other issues.
+I am a BACP registered psychodynamic counsellor and a Registered member of ACTO.
+I have worked with relationship and sexual problems, with survivors of domestic violence and sexual abuse, substance misuse issues and many other addictive behaviours such as gambling, bereavement and loss, anxiety, depression, OCD, eating disorders, anger, self- harm and many other issues.

 British Association for Counselling & Psychotherapy